hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

+  //TODO: Why it is not good about writing GreenNum in Comet, sumbitted a ticket, wait for results?

   //TODO: Huge test to check QMC code.
 Pin x, y, z, data?
 Bin for <Sx> <Sy> <Sz>?

   //TODO: Infinite variance?

   //TODO: Use derived class to split measure Commute and measure all.

+  //TODO: Run three band for Ettore, imagninary time density density correlation.

   //TODO: Add estimate memory function in AFQMC.